NoBaloneyTony/Xero/README.md

 Note: To install individual packages and save the dependencies to package.json file you must use nodejs' package manager, npm: for example, to  install an npm package,  open a terminal window (or cmd window) and type 'npm install wd', Whenever a package is installed in a folder, the packages are placed under node_modules folder by default if installed locally.
 To install packages globally, you must use the -g option, e.g. 'npm install mocha -g' where the -g option implies a global setting but let's not worry about the -g option for now as mocha is not listed as a dependency in package.json when using the '-g' option.

-Essential installs include the selenium-standalone npm package which will be used to launch the browser driver and chrome driver because the intention is to use the better performing Chrome browser to run the tests instead of the default Firefox browser.
+Essential installs include the selenium-standalone npm package which will be used to launch the browser driver and chrome driver because the intention is to use the better performing Chrome browser to run the tests instead of the default Firefox browser.``

-The selenium-standalone npm package can be installed by following the excellent instructions shown here: https://www.npmjs.com/package/selenium-standalone.
+(3) The selenium-standalone npm package can be installed by following the excellent instructions shown here: https://www.npmjs.com/package/selenium-standalone.

-The Chrome driver binary can be found here: http://chromedriver.storage.googleapis.com/index.html.
+(4) The Chrome driver binary can be found here: http://chromedriver.storage.googleapis.com/index.html.
 In Linux the driver script (google-chrome bin) was extracted to the /usr/bin/ folder as per recommendations.

-To install mocha as the testing framework, run the following command at the terminal/command prompt:
+(5) To install mocha as the testing framework, run the following command at the terminal/command prompt:
 'npm install mocha -g'

-The next step is to run the script created to automate an end-to-end scenario using a Xero Demo (AU) application to satisfy instructions related to Task A. To execute the automated mocha script, there are several ways to add more flexibilty in executing automated scripts.
+(6) The next step is to run the script created to automate an end-to-end scenario using a Xero Demo (AU) application to satisfy instructions related to Task A. To execute the automated mocha script, there are several ways to add more flexibilty in executing automated scripts.

 i) Start a new terminal session and start the selenium-standalone server using the following terminal (or cmd) command: 'selenium-standalone start'.